samsquire/ideas4/README.md

 Each if these areas is changing all the time.
 There is nothing permanent to develop against.

 I would like to see some permanent foundations on which to build.
-Moving towards profoundly stable software and the existence of an impoverished software engineering world
+Moving towards profoundly stable software and away from the existence of an impoverished software engineering world:

  * I feel a very large problem in the computing industry is that everybody is reinventing the wheel repeatedly and people are working on the wrong problems.
+What you see on Hacker News as people's personal projects are not solutions to these common problems.
+People are working on the wrong things.
  * People do not necessarily share their solutions to problems.
  * Maintenance costs of software are very expensive.
 Everything is constantly changing underneath our feet.
 The only stable platform is maybe the amd64 instruction set.
  * APIs and abstractions are changing all the time.
 Every Linux distribution places things in slightly different places.